Galleria Dallas: History

 In April 2009, General Growth Properties, the management company of the mall, declared bankruptcy.
 In June, Simon Property Group obtained management rights effective August 1.

 In August 2011, a man committed suicide by jumping from the third floor of the mall and landing on the ice rink.

 On March 22, 2012, H&M opened on the second floor across from Saks Fifth Avenue.

 On June 15, 2013, Saks Incorporated officially closed its Saks Fifth Avenue store in Dallas, which was soon renovated and replaced in 2014 by Belk.

 In April 2018, the AC Hotel and Residence Inn Dallas opened near the mall.

 In May 2018, Trademark Property Co. was hired to manage, lease, and replan the mall.

-On January 23, 2020, it was announced that Belk would be closing on March 21, 2020.
+On January 23, 2020, it was announced that Belk would shutter on March 21, 2020.
+The previous Belk outpost is slated to become one of the first two Netflix House experiential retail locations in the U.S., the other being at the King of Prussia mall near Philadelphia.

-On June 16, 2020 there was a shooting at the mall, where one person was injured.
-At this time the suspect is at large.
+On November 18, 2022, Nordstrom vacated its third floor as part of a larger department reorganization.
+The first and second floors remained open, and the company stated it has no plans to close the rest of the store.

+On October 18, 2024, the first UNIQLO in DFW opened at the center.
+Uniqlo shortly opened locations at The Parks Mall at Arlington and Stonebriar Centre.

+In 2025, the mall underwent renovations, including updates to the ice skating center, remodeled restrooms, and a new corridor between the Westin Hotel and the mall.
+Green space has been added to the west-facing side of the mall.
+The mall was also ranked by USA Today as the 3rd best mall in the U.S.